 We have talked about VisualDX in a previous mobile app post, outlining its features and benefits.

-In the context of communication, providers can use the images contained in VisualDX to educate patients on the spot.
+In communication, providers can use the images in VisualDX to educate patients on the spot.

 Price: Clinical packages cost $400 per year.
 The app is free to SCP providers through the Provider Portal.